 Nuts: There’s a reason why models snack on nuts and they’re known as the food of eternal youth.
-Brazil nuts, pistachios and hazelnuts are all packed with the antioxidant selenium, as well as vitamin E and coenzyme Q10 – which are vital for skin cell renewal.
+Brazil nuts, pistachios and hazelnuts are all packed with nutrients which are vital for skin cell renewal.

 Acidic fruits and berries: Cherries, strawberries, blackcurrants, persimmons, cranberries and pomegranates are all rich in antioxidants and vitamin C, plus they protect the skin from free radicals and help to form collagen.

 Vegetable oil: Extra virgin olive oil is known for being one of the reasons that people on the Med are said to live for longer and have less disease than the majority of countries.
 Mix your extra virgin olive oil with balsamic vinegar or freshly squeezed lemon juice and smother your salads, vegetables and fresh fish with it as a simple dressing.

 As an added extra, lots of people use olive oil to shave their legs.

 Here’s the recipe for our juice of the week.
 This one is a nutritional powerhouse that even the fussiest eater will love.
 Called ‘The Bodyguard’ it’s the easy way to ensure you’re getting essential goodness your body needs to get you through the festive season.